1.4.3 |

 can have legal status.

-Democracy as such does not guarantee inclusive equality,
+Democracy as such does not guarantee inclusive equality, albeit that

-altho individual democratic countries may guarantee certain
+individual democratic countries may guarantee certain rights of certain

-system based on inclusive equality (and the right to personhood
+On the other hand, a political system based on inclusive equality (and the

-is impossible.
-The decision in question must, then, not in
+The decision in question must, then, not in any way depend on other

-any way depend on other decisions or systems which were or are
+decisions or systems which were or are somehow discriminatory.

-somehow discriminatory.
-Only in such a society need democracy
+Only in such a society need democracy not degenerate into an

-not degenerate into an institutionalized fight of exclusivism
+institutionalized fight of exclusivism against exclusivism above which

-against exclusivism above which the threatening sword of
+the threatening sword of dictatorship will hang forever.

 Not seldom is the exclusive attitude of dictatorial rulers